Jim Hardy

-James Francis Hardy (April 24, 1923 – August 16, 2019) was an American football quarterback.
+James Francis Hardy (April 24, 1923 – August 16, 2019) was an American professional football quarterback.
 He was born in Los Angeles.

-High school career
+Early life

 Hardy attended and played high school football at Fairfax High School in Los Angeles.

 College career

 Hardy played college football at the University of Southern California.
-He was voted most valuable player of the 1945 Rose Bowl game, won by USC 25-0 over Tennessee.
+He was voted most valuable player of the 1945 Rose Bowl game, won by USC 25–0 over Tennessee.